beehive-lab/TornadoVM/docs/source/introduction.rst

 TornadoVM currently has three backends:
 It compiles Java code, at runtime, from Java bytecode to OpenCL C, NVIDIA CUDA PTX, and SPIR-V binary.
-Developers can chose which backends to install and run.
+Developers can choose which backends to install and run.

 .. image:: images/tornadovm-02.png
   :width: 800
   :alt: Sample Text

-TornadoVM does not replace existing VMs, but rather complement them with the capability of offloading Java code to OpenCL, PTX and SPIR-V, handling memory management between Java and hardware accelerators, and running/coordinating the compute-kernels.
+TornadoVM does not replace existing VMs, but it rather complements them with the capability of offloading Java code to OpenCL, PTX and SPIR-V, handling memory management between Java and hardware accelerators, and running/coordinating the compute-kernels.